Last season was thrilling. What more entertainment could you want than a title race decided in the closing seconds with a winning goal?

 Coming off the back of an encouraging season both in the league and FA Cup, the question for manager Mark Jones is how they can push on in August.
 He’s excited about the signature of Josh Ashby from Oxford United - and with many of last year’s team returning.

 The Rebels are back in the league - in a new home and with plenty of optimism.
 Neil Baker and Jon Underwood say their new division holds no fears for the Rebels and there won’t be many teams wanting to play them on August 4.
 They have kept the faith with the players who took them up.

 (National League South: 8th)

 For the second season running, it looked like the Saints were heading for the play-offs only to fall short.
-Ian Allinson won’t let that happen again as St Albans try to turn around the blow of council red tape putting the blocks on their new stadium
+Ian Allinson won’t let that happen again.
+New-boys Roman Michael-Percil and David Moyo in particular add quality on the ball.

 (National League 22nd)

 Just over ten years ago they were a League One side but now the Gulls are facing up to the National League South.
 Gary Owers has stayed despite the drop and he knows the goal is to go straight back up.
 They will need a strong start but Owers is aware of the size of the battle in front of him.